 When we think of museums, we tend to think of paintings and ancient artifacts.
 If these types of museums don’t suit your fancy, however, the Red Butte Garden and Arboretum is probably a welcome respite.
 Spanning more than 100 acres, this “museum” is comprised of 11 themed gardens and nearly four miles of foot paths.
 Visit in the spring and you’ll be greeted by 300,000 blossoming tulips.

 One of Utah’s top tourist destinations, Park City is a wonderful city for outdoor recreation, hearty grub and a mountainside ambience.
 Celebrating the city and its heritage, the Park City Museum makes for an interesting and relaxing afternoon off the slopes.

-Another feature of Brigham Young University’s sprawling Provo campus, the Monte L. Bean Life Science Museum is essentially your spot for zoological studies.
+Another feature of Brigham Young University’s sprawling Provo campus, the Bean Life Science Museum is essentially your spot for zoological studies.
 Although most of the animals on display have undergone taxidermy, live animal shows are also available on request.

 If abstract sculpture is your thing, the Utah Museum of Contemporary Art in Salt Lake City is up your alley.
 Originally founded in 1931, the museum has grown especially popular in recent years.
 The museum features exhibits by international and local artists and also offers a host of workshops, lectures and other events.